rcarrata/rcarrata.github.io/_posts/2020-04-21-expose-and-reach-ocp4-libvirt-lab.md

 EOF
 ```

-In our case, we substitute for the Hypervisor IP that is capable now to port forward to the VM of the helper,
+In our case, we substitute the Hypervisor IP that is now capable of port forwarding to the helper VM,
 and through the haproxy to the cluster of OpenShift4 in our VMs:

 ```